 - 7.11.1 The format of the [frequency] variable in the CPDLC "CONTACT" and "MONITOR" message elements permits the inclusion of only a single frequency.
 Due to this limitation, only the primary frequency will be notified to flight crews.
-The secondary frequency uplinked as a free text will be available on request. - 7.11.2 The format of the [unit name] variable in the CPDLC "CONTACT" and "MONITOR" message elements does not support ATS unit types such as "RADIO", or "HF".
-Due to this limitation, "CENTRE" will be used (i.e. "CONTACT BRISBANE CENTRE 13261", rather than "CONTACT BRISBANE HF 13261").
+The secondary frequency uplinked as a free text will be available on request. - 7.11.2 The format of the [unit name] variable in the CPDLC "CONTACT" and "MONITOR" message elements does not support the ATS unit "RADIO".
+Due to this limitation, "CENTRE" will be used (i.e. "CONTACT BRISBANE CENTRE 13261").